 With the release of commercial blockbuster Bohemian Rhapsody last year, there is a renewed interest in classic rockers Queen.
 Despite eccentric frontman Freddie Mercury’s passing in 1991, the band has continued on with different frontmen attempting to fill the late musician’s shoes.
 Paul Rodgers of Bad Company initially filled the role, but now American Idol runner-up Adam Lambert is performing the massive hits alongside members of the original band.

-Beck and Cage The Elephant – August 25 at PNC Music Pavilion
+Beck, Cage The Elephant, Spoon and Sunflower Bean – August 25 at PNC Music Pavilion *Giveaway*

 Album of the Year artist Beck is visiting the Queen City, coinciding with the release of his upcoming album, Hyperspace.
 The alternative rock/pop musician is bringing along Cage The Elephant, with whom he recently collaborated on the song “Night Running,” which appeared on Cage The Elephant’s recent album Social Cues.